 THIS WORKSHOP IS NOW FULL.
 SOMETIMES A SPOT DOES OPEN UP – CONTACT US TO JOIN THE WAITING LIST.

-This Level I creative writing workshop runs for 8 weeks from 2 October – 27 November, with a hiatus 23 October (local school holiday).
+This Level I creative writing workshop runs for 8 weeks from 22 January – 26 March, with a two-week hiatus 19 & 26 February (local school holiday).
 The workshop meets Tuesday evenings from 18:30 – 20:30 at Boekhandel van Rossum, Beethovenstraat 32, 1077 JH Amsterdam.
 Class size is 6-10 people.

 A Level I workshop is a great place to start whether you’re just getting going or you’ve been writing for a while and would like more formal instruction.
 The focus is on giving you mastery over techniques fundamental to both fiction and poetry, supporting you in establishing a writing routine, and encouraging you to try new things and stretch your imagination.